xyntechx/PAL.txt/output/berkeley-cs61b/2--defining-and-using-classes/no_recomp/A/outline.md

 # public static void main(String[] args)
 1. Explanation of main method declaration
-2. Breakdown of each part of the main method
+2. Breakdown of each part of the main method signature
-3. Introduction to command line arguments with example code

 # Command Line Arguments
 1. Explanation of command line arguments with example code
-2. Example of summing command line arguments
+2. Example of accessing command line arguments in main method

 # Using Libraries
 1. Discussion on finding and using libraries